- Original Pitch-an-Idea Grant Application

 - Develop promotional materials

-SPL created a flier (pdf) for-in branch promotion of the kits as well as a bookmark (pdf) for getting the word out in the community.
+SPL created a flier (PDF) for-in branch promotion of the kits as well as a bookmark (PDF) for getting the word out in the community.
 They also created a separate page on the website and will eventually provide the information sheets on the website, as this is a popular resource.
 SFP intentionally chose not place the primary focus of marketing on the diversity of the characters in the kits.
 Instead, they focused on promoting the new storytime kits with an added detail that they featured diverse characters.
 SPL Facebook post.

 Track circulation and review survey responses to continually evaluate the use of the kits.
 Surveys can be included in the kit, and/or you can provide a link on the information sheets.
-Sample survey (word document) When tracking circulation performance, consider building in contingencies for studying in-branch use (if they are made available on shelves) and for how renewals and teacher/group use might play into the numbers.
+Sample survey (PDF) When tracking circulation performance, consider building in contingencies for studying in-branch use (if they are made available on shelves) and for how renewals and teacher/group use might play into the numbers.
 Reevaluate the kits after a period of circulation to assess if there are better titles to include, customer comments you want to respond to, the effectiveness of the themes, or if there are more choices that are written by authors of color.
 The next phase of the project for Sacramento Public Library will be to create Spanish language Read Together kits.